St Albans City Race

 Courses 1 to 5 have a minimum age limit of 16 owing to there being unsupervised road crossings on these courses.

 Courses 6 and 7 meet the British Orienteering Federation guidance for courses suitable for those aged under 16.
 They are mainly within the grounds of St Albans School and St Albans Cathedral.
 There is a minor road with very little traffic to get between the two areas.
 This crossing will be marshalled.
-Course 6 includes a timed out road crossing into and out of the city centre.
+Course 6 also includes a timed out road crossing (60 seconds each way) into and out of the city centre.

 Keep out of all bodies of water, they may be deep.